.png)

 Experience

-Before starting West Seattle Wildscaping, my professional path took me through farms, forests, classrooms, kitchens, and halfway around the world.
+Before starting West Seattle Wildscaping, my professional path took me through farms, forests, classrooms, kitchens, offices, and halfway around the world.
 I'll spare you the whole story and call out:

 -